September 4, 2025

 What is a no data plan?

 A no data plan is also categorized as a talk & text only plan, and that's exactly what it is – a phone service that only grants you cellular access for your calls and texts through your phone number.
-It does not give you mobile data access to any apps that require an internet connection (email, social media, browsers, streaming, etc.).
-It’s important to note that your phone will still be able to connect to a Wi-Fi network to use those other apps, but without Wi-Fi, you will only be able to use your default messaging and calling app.
+A classic talk & text only plan does not give you mobile data access to any apps that require an internet connection (email, social media, browsers, streaming, etc.).
+It’s important to note that your phone will still be able to connect to a Wi-Fi network to use those other apps, but when not on Wi-Fi you will only be able to use your default messaging and calling app.
+But some plans listed as talk & text only do include a small bit of data, and may offer the option to buy more when needed.

 How does a no data plan work?